 Ages 85 and over had the highest relative risk among the general population of dying in a fire.

-Fire death rates per million population and relative risk for older adults (2013-2022)
+Fire death rates per million population and relative risk for older adults ages 65+ (2014-2023)

 Ages 65 and over

-Overall, the trend in the fire death rate per million population for older adults (ages 65 and over) increased 23% from 2013 to 2022.
-In 2022, the fire death rate for people in this age group was 34.7 deaths per million population — the highest fire death rate for this age group over the 10 years.
-The older adult population faces the greatest relative risk of dying in a fire.
-In 2022, the relative risk of dying in a fire for older adults was 2.6 times higher than that of the general population.
+Overall, the trend in the fire death rate per million population for older adults (ages 65 and over) increased 26% from 2014 to 2023.
+In 2023, the fire death rate for people in this age group was 33.0 deaths per million population.
+In 2023, the relative risk of dying in a fire for older adults was 2.5 times higher than that of the general population.

 Year | Number of Fire Deaths Ages 65 and Over | Population | Fire Death Rate (per million population) | Relative Risk |